Phala-Network/phala-wiki-next/content/en-us/general/applications/Use delegation to vote.md

 ---
-title: 'How to use wPHA or delegation NFT for governance voting'
+title: 'Use wPHA or delegation NFT for governance voting'
 weight: 5012
 draft: false
 menu: